CaptainClaquette/composer-database-client/readme.md

 ## Patch Note

+### 1.2.0

+- Add $classname param to search and get function.
+If set, these function will return database line as $classname object.
+(POD::FETCH_CLASS)

 ### 1.1.0 (Breaking changes)

 - Remove $assoc variable from fucntion **search**,**get**,**modify**.
 Theses function now detect automatically if provided array is associative or not.